Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Introduction

 \section{Introduction}

-Quantum hypothesis testing deals with discriminating between the hypotheses corresponding to quantum properties of the nature with plethora of applications in quantum information science \cite{watrous2018theory,hayashi2016quantum,wilde2013quantum}.
-The quantum state discrimination is an example of quantum hypothesis testing which aims to make a decision based on a measurement of a given quantum object, which can be in one of the two possible states corresponding to the null and alternative hypotheses.
-If the decision has to be made on the basis of measurement of a single copy of the quantum object, it is called one-shot hypothesis testing and if infinitely many copies are available, it called asymptotic hypothesis testing.
-When the test falsely concludes the alternative hypothesis, it is called type-1 error; when the test falsely decides in the favor of the null hypothesis, it is called type-2 error.
-Ideally the goal is to select a measurement and a decision rule to have both type-1 and type-2 errors arbitrarily small.
-However, simultaneous minimization of both error is difficult.
-Hence, a trade-off is usually selected.
-For example, in asymmetric hypothesis testing, the goal is to minimize type-2 error under some constraint on the type-1 error.
-Another example is the symmetric hypothesis testing where the objective is to minimize the average probability of error.
+Quantum hypothesis testing involves discriminating between hypotheses corresponding to the quantum properties of nature, with numerous applications in quantum information science \cite{watrous2018theory,hayashi2016quantum,wilde2013quantum}.
+A specific instance of quantum hypothesis testing is quantum state discrimination, which aims to determine the state of a given quantum object that can exist in one of two possible states ($\rho$ and $\sigma$), based on a measurement on the object.
+These states can be regarded as the null and the alternative hypotheses.
+If the decision has to be made based on the measurement of a single copy of the quantum object, it is referred to as one-shot hypothesis testing.
+If infinitely many copies are available, it is called asymptotic hypothesis testing.
+When the test falsely concludes the alternative hypothesis, it is called type-1 error; when the test falsely decides in favor of the null hypothesis, it is called type-2 error.
+Ideally, the goal is to select a measurement and a decision rule with both type-1 and type-2 errors arbitrarily small.
+Since simultaneous minimization of the two errors is difficult, a trade-off is usually adopted.
+For example, in asymmetric hypothesis testing, the objective is to minimize the type-2 error under a constraint on the type-1 error.
+On the other hand, symmetric hypothesis testing aims to minimize the average error probability.